MahApps/mahapps.github.com/guides/styles.md

 <a name="overview"></a>
 ### Overview
-This guide will introduce you to the many accents and themes that MahApps.Metro has and how to create your own.
+This guide will introduce you to the many accents and themes that `MahApps.Metro` has and how to create your own.

-All of MahApps.Metro's accents and themes are contained within separate resource dictionaries **(Make sure that all file names are spelled correct.
+All of `MahApps.Metro`'s accents and themes are contained within separate resource dictionaries **(Make sure that all file names are spelled correct.
 They are Case Sensitive!).**

 <a name="how-to-change-the-theme"></a>
 ### How to change the current theme